Dealcar vs Nextlane: Which is the best digital platform for dealerships in 2025?

 Complex, dependent on the individual application or module

-Integration platform with multiple SaaS or local modules
+Integration platform with multiple SaaS or on-premises modules

-Dealcar stands out for offering a smooth and simple experience: everything is in one panel, with clear flows and access from any device thanks to its native app.
-Designed for dealers who want to work quickly.
+Dealcar stands out for offering a smooth and simple experience: everything is in one dashboard, with clear workflows and access from any device thanks to its native app.
+Designed for dealerships that want to work quickly.

-Nextlane, although it has built a robust technical platform (based on Microsoft Azure and with open APIs), depends on the correct integration of its multiple modules, which complicates the user experience.
+Nextlane, although it has built a robust technical platform (based on Microsoft Azure and open APIs), depends on the correct integration of its multiple modules, which makes the user experience more complicated.

-Dealcar supports the dealer from day one, with included training and direct support from the app (average response time: under 2 minutes).
+Dealcar supports the dealership from day one, with included training and direct support from the app (average response time: less than 2 minutes).

 Nextlane is more geared towards large groups, with more complex integration processes and longer deployment times.
-Although it has sandbox environments and documentation for developers, this may prove impractical for medium-sized dealerships.
+Although it has sandbox environments and developer documentation, this can be impractical for medium-sized dealerships.

-Nextlane does not have public pricing and assumes a high-ticket modular model, where each component (CRM, DMS, APIs, digital signature, etc.) is invoiced separately.
+Nextlane does not have public pricing and is assumed to follow a high-ticket modular model, where each component (CRM, DMS, APIs, digital signature, etc.) is billed separately.

-Dealcar was created as a connected suite, with a modern architecture, cloud-native, and designed to scale without friction.
+Dealcar was created as a connected suite, with a modern, cloud-native architecture designed to scale without friction.

-Nextlane bets on an advanced integration architecture, offering open APIs, CRM and DMS gateways, and controlled environments in the cloud.
-This allows third parties to connect but also implies greater technical complexity and dependence on external developments.
+Nextlane opts for an advanced integration architecture, offering open APIs, CRM and DMS gateways, and controlled cloud environments.
+This allows third parties to connect, but also entails greater technical complexity and dependence on external development.

-• Choose Dealcar if you are looking for a modern, fast, connected, and affordable tool.
-Ideal for dealerships that want a comprehensive solution without complications.
+• Choose Dealcar if you are looking for a modern, fast, connected and affordable tool.
+Ideal for dealerships that want a global solution without complications.

 • Choose Nextlane only if you are part of a very large group, need a certified DMS, and have the technical resources to manage a complex integration.